Skip to main content

 Problem: Sign-in was working for months, then suddenly fails with invalid_client and you haven't changed code.

-Cause: appleKey has a pre-generated client secret JWT, not the raw .p8 key.
+Cause: The appleKey value holds a pre-generated client secret JWT, not the raw .p8 key.
 Apple makes JWTs expire after six months.
 When it expires, all sign-ins fail.

 Resolution: Replace any JWT in appleKey with the raw .p8 private key (include the full header and footer).
 Serverpod will create fresh short-lived JWTs automatically.
 No need to handle JWTs yourself.
 See Creating a client secret.